rutgerbrf/gitolfs3/README.txt

 gitolfs3
 ========

-Yes, this is indeed an integration between Gitolite, Git LFS and Scaleway Object Storage.
+Yes, this is indeed an integration between Git LFS and Scaleway Object Storage.

 To be honest, the code is pretty bad right now and solely serves my needs.
 Although I will be doing some cleanups, I have no interest in making this